-Seema Raja is a dubbed Tamil action comedy film with same title starring Sivakarthikeyan and Samantha in lead roles.
+Seema Raja is a dubbed Tamil action comedy film with the same title starring Sivakarthikeyan and Samantha in lead roles.
 Keerthy Suresh played a prominent role and Simran appeared in a negative role.
-Sai Krishna Pendyala produced (dubbed version) the film under Sai Krishna films banner.
+Sai Krishna Pendyala produced (dubbed version) the film under the Sai Krishna films banner.
 Ponram directed the film.
-The dubbed Telugu version of Seema Raja released worldwide on 08th Feb, 2019.
+The dubbed Telugu version of Seema Raja was released worldwide on 08th Feb 2019.

 An irresponsible youngster and the prince of Simhadripuram, Seema Raja (Sivakarthikeyan), falls in love with Lakshmi (Samantha).
 She happens to be the daughter of Krishnayya.
-Seema Raja has to unite the two villages in order to marry her.
-Meanwhile, Krishnayya starts creating troubles for him.
+Seema Raja has to unite the two villages to marry her.
+Meanwhile, Krishnayya starts creating trouble for him.
 The rest of the story is about how Seema Raja realizes his responsibilities and marries Lakshmi.

-Seema Raja is a combination of regular Srinu Vaitla style script with that of Baahubali.
-While the makers try to present it with a grandeur, the central theme is weak.
-The film took inspiration from over 5-6 films which is evident throughout the runtime.
+Seema Raja is a combination of a regular Srinu Vaitla-style script with that of Baahubali.
+While the makers try to present it with grandeur, the central theme is weak.
+The film took inspiration from over 5-6 films which are evident throughout the runtime.
 However, some comedy scenes and the chemistry between the lead pair are engaging.
-The VFX work in second half is impressive.
-The major problem with the script is that it lacks a direction.
-While the audience wait for something to happen, the film wanders around a central romance track.
+The VFX work in the second half is impressive.
+The major problem with the script is that it lacks direction.
+While audiences wait for something to happen, the film wanders around a central romance track.

 Seema Raja is a regular commercial entertainer with an average script.
 The film lacks seriousness in storytelling.
 Fortunately, there is not much Tamil nativity in the film.
-The audience who like regular commercial films can watch it.
+Audiences who like regular commercial films can watch it.